open-policy-agent/opa/docs/docs/ocp/concepts.md

 - system is the name of another source that declares package x.y
 - because x.y is a prefix of x.y.z, they overlap

-If you are interested in seeing this restriction relaxed please leave a comment [here](https://github.com/open-policy-agent/opa-control-plane/issues/30) including any details you can share about your use case.
+If you are interested in seeing this restriction relaxed please leave a comment [on Issue #30](https://github.com/open-policy-agent/opa-control-plane/issues/30) including any details you can share about your use case.

 ### Bundle Configuration Fields